 When I say it is new I don’t mean that my work comes from nothing and goes to a new land, no. I mean that it is a step forward in what is the italian belcanto technique.
 I mean that it brings to the vocal land many that couldn’t previously reach it.
 And those who are yet there have a way to refine and obtain more.

-That it is: a way to bring to voice and voice styles and technique or even just natural voice those who couldn’t before.
+That it is: a way to bring to voice (and voice styles and technique or even just natural voice) those who couldn’t before and to refine and find tools and expression for the advanced and the professionals.

 It is a sort of way to put everybody to the zero point.